-EU anti-piracy mission at risk of ejection from Somalia
+[Exclusive] EU anti-piracy mission risks ejection from Somalia

 The developments come amid increased instability in the region caused by Ethiopia's civil war.

-They also come amid heightened geopolitical tension, as China and Africa compete with EU interests in Africa.
+They also come amid heightened geopolitical tension, as China and Russia compete with EU interests in Africa.

 In the meantime, Somalia's formal position was that "piracy is no longer posing a significant threat to the regional peace and security," the EU report noted.

-But the EU's concern over Atalanta's potential expulsion from the country's troubled waters indicated that that was far from true.
+But the EU concern over Atalanta's potential expulsion from the country's waters indicated that that was far from true.